ferenc-hechler/udacity-sparkify/README.md

 I used a Jupyter Notebook running in the same cluster as Apache Spark 3.3.2.

-Because the server uses Python 3.8, I created a Kernel for the Jupyter Notebook which also uses Python 3.8.
+Because the server uses Python 3.8, the Kernel used in the Jupyter Notebook also has to be Python 3.8.
 Otherwise it is not possible to use User-Defined-Functions (udf).

 In the Jupyter Notebook the following Python packages were installed: